aerickt/lapwing-for-beginners/src/Chapter-20.md

 ### Dealing with suffixes

-If you are writing a word with a suffix, you have to switch the word into its British form **first** before writing the suffix.
+If you are writing a word with a suffix, switch the word into its British form **first** before writing the suffix.
+It is not guaranteed to work if the suffix is written before `#TPH`.

 #### Examples
 * organising `OR/TKPWA/TPHAOEUZ/#TPH/-G`